On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Proof of Lemmas for Theorem and Theorem

 We then state the following lemma for bounding the term (A). \begin{lemma} Consider the choice of (rescaled) step size $h$ in Theorem~\ref{thmala}, then when $c_0$ is small enough and $x\in E$, it holds that

 \end{lemma} Our proof of Lemma~\ref{lemma3} is technically similar to that of Proposition 38 in~\cite{pmlr-v134-chewi21a} for bounding the mixing time of MALA with a standard Gaussian target (i.e.~$\overline{\pi}=N_d(0,I_d)$).
 The non-trivial part in our analysis lies in keeping track of the dependence on the maximal and minimal eigenvalues of $J$.
-We then bound the term (B) by consider the following decomposition:

-The term (C) and (D) can be upper bounded by the following lemma. \begin{lemma} Consider the choice of (rescaled) step size $h$ in Theorem~\ref{thmala}, then when $c_0$ is small enough, for any $x\in E$, it holds that
+We then bound the term (B) by the following lemma. \begin{lemma} Consider the choice of (rescaled) step size $h$ in Theorem~\ref{thmala}, then when $c_0$ is small enough, for any $x\in E$, it holds that